You want smart political talk without the meltdowns?

 I'm with you, Sean.

-I am worried about uh this bubble.
+I am worried about this bubble.

-There's been a bit of a bubble.
+And look, David's right, there's been a bit of a bubble.

 I'm not sure that we made that same mistake, and that was lowering the standards for applicants in terms of their ability to get mortgages.